 Peak Walking Rate: $99

 Stoatin’ Brae is the new prize of the Gull Lake Resort.
 The course was designed and built by Tom Doak’s talented associates at Renaissance Golf.
-Brian Schneider, Brian Slawnik, Don Placek and Erik Iverson took a nice rolling property and built a strategic test.
-The course features some fantastic holes such as the short par-4 8th, and the stretch of 10-14 provides the crescendo in a stellar routing.
-Stoatin’ Brae’s native areas are a little penal and thick for my liking, but that could be solved to provide an even better experience.
+Brian Schneider, Brian Slawnik, Don Placek, and Erik Iverson built a strategic test over a nice rolling property.
+The course features some fantastic holes, such as the short par-4 8th.
+The stretch of 10-14 lends a crescendo to the stellar routing.
+Stoatin’ Brae’s native areas are a little too penal and thick for my liking, but that’s a fixable situation.

 Champion Hill Golf Course – Jim Cole – Beulah, MI